Classes at Other Universities

 - Print the Letter of Permission form [PDF - 1.17mb] and read the instructions carefully.

-- Indicate the class you wish to take at another institution.
+- Indicate the course you wish to take at another institution.
 Note: you would be considered a visiting student at that institution.

-Dal Online Transfer Equivalencies: Use this online tool to check classes at other institutions that have previously been approved as transfer credits.
-If you see a class listed in this database, you still need to go through the Letter of Permission process, outlined below.
-Previous approval doesn't guarantee that you'll be permitted to take the class.
+Dal Online Transfer Equivalencies: Use this online tool to check courses at other institutions that have previously been approved as transfer credits.
+If you see a course listed in this database, you still need to go through the Letter of Permission process, outlined below.
+Previous approval doesn't guarantee that you'll be permitted to take the course.

-- Get class approval.
-Take the completed form to the Registrar's Office in the Henry Hicks Academic Administration Building or the Sexton Service Centre at Building B, Barrington St. If the request is for a class that has been approved for transfer previously, the Registrar's Office can authorize the form.
+- Get course approval.
+Take the completed form to the Registrar's Office in the Henry Hicks Academic Administration Building or the Sexton Service Centre at Building B, Barrington St. If the request is for a course that has been approved for transfer previously, the Registrar's Office can authorize the form.

-If the class has not been previously approved, you will need to provide a copy of the course description and syllabus to the department that offers similar classes.
+If the course has not been previously approved, you will need to provide a copy of the course description and syllabus to the department that offers similar courses.
 Each department handles letters of permission differently, so ask them to go over their procedure.
-A faculty member at the department will consider the class.
+A faculty member at the department will consider the course.
 If they approve, they'll sign your form.

 - Bring the signed form to the Registrar's Office in the Henry Hicks Academic Administration Building or the Sexton Service Centre.
 Usually, the approval can be finalized on the spot.